CelestialCalculations/CelestialCalculations.github.io/errata-list.md

 ## Celestial Calculations: A Gentle Introduction to Computational Astronomy
 ### Consolidated Errata
 ### September 17, 2020
 Thanks to all who’ve contributed to this errata list.
-Just when you think you’ve found the last mistake...! :smirk:
+Just when you think you’ve found the last mistake...!

 The author can be contacted at <email>jllmitpress@gmail.com</email> should additional errors be found in the book that require this errata list to be updated.